Browse the topics below for answers to commonly asked questions.

 The following are more common examples of accommodations that might be applied to a work term placement or a practicum where medically supported:

-- Assistive technology: Assistive technologies may need to be available to the student in the workplace.
-For example, workplace computers that have speech-to-text software for a student who experiences barriers with keyboarding or hand writing and/or screen reading software for a student who is blind or has low vision.
+Assistive technologies may need to be available to the student in the workplace.
+For example, workplace computers that have speech-to-text software for a student who experiences barriers with keyboarding, hand writing, or screen reading software for a student who is blind or has low vision.

 What is an essential requirement?